Kevinananda2026/nyouos-new/README.en.md

 6. Open-Meteo weather API and Supabase follow their own official user agreements.
 NyouOS is not responsible for malfunctions and access limits of third-party platforms.

 ## Account Introduction
-1. KevinAnanda: ROOT super administrator account, repeated registration permanently disabled, owns full backend management and configuration modification permissions.
-George Wong: administrator account, responsible for daily auxiliary inspection.
-Owner: common test account, only with basic browsing permission, unable to read or write database.
-2. All regular user accounts without ROOT permission can only use basic system functions, with no access to backend operations and data export.
+1. All regular user accounts without ROOT permission can only use basic system functions, with no access to backend operations and data export.

 ## Supplementary Notes
 1. This project is stored in private Gitee repository.
 Only the developer can push updates; no other collaboration accounts exist.
 Contact the developer offline to obtain new installation packages.